-HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing based in Canada.
-For clarity, exclusions from coverage under constitutional law was moved to section (a) and an explanatory narrative were made effective January 1, 2016.
+HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing narrative were made effective January 1, 2016.

-January 1, 2016 - Six-trip criterion made applicable only to employers residence.
+January 1, 2016 - Six-trip criterion were made applicable only to employers based in Canada.
+For clarity, exclusions from coverage under constitutional law were moved to section (a) and an explanatory residence.

-January 1, 2013 - Consequential changes related to the consolidation of
+January 1, 2013 - Consequential changes related to the consolidation of accordance with amendments to the Act.